 - “University premises” means buildings or grounds owned, leased, operated, controlled or managed by UNC Charlotte.

 - “Unmanned Aircraft” means a device used or intended to be used for flight in the air that has no onboard pilot.
-Unmanned aircraft do not include balloons, rockets, or unpowered gliders.
+Unmanned aircraft do not include balloons, rockets, unpowered gliders, or model aircraft, consistent with N.C.
+Gen. Stat.
+Chapter 63, Article 10, Operation of Unmanned Aircraft Systems.

 This Policy applies to all University Activities involving the use and operation of UAS.
 This Policy also applies to any individual(s) or group(s) operating a UAS for hobby or recreational purposes on University premises.